teejusb/teejusb-pad/README.md

 |[**LED Diffusers**](https://www.tinkercad.com/things/8S0zVbZenex)|This is used to both add further support for the backside of the panels, while also allowing one to diffuse LED strips if one would like to add it to the travel pad.
 If you're using this for LEDs, you'd want to print this with Clear PLA.
 This piece is optional.|
 |[**Panel Brackets**](https://www.tinkercad.com/things/keSFPU1u1Jc)|Used to hold the panel in and prevent it from popping out.
 The design is fairly fragile, and duct tape does perform just as well|

-I personally use the 5⁄8" variants as I like my panels higher by default.
+I personally use the 5⁄8" variants as I like my panels fairly flush.

 ## Steps
  ### 1. Cutting the Pieces